cheran99/Azure-Multi-Tier-App/README.md

 }
 ```

-This will not only create a MySQL flexible server and database, but it will also create a virtual network, subnet, and private DNS for extra security.
+This will not only create a MySQL flexible server and database, but it will also create a virtual network, firewall, subnet, and private DNS for extra security.
 Save the file.

 Open the `outputs.tf` file and add the following code:
 ```